o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 When a dependency to a new specification is introduced in any of the CAPIF specifications, see example below, the following steps should be performed:

 For the CAPIF specification "TS29222_CAPIF_Discover_Service_API" a new dependency like the following has been introduced.

     websockNotifConfig:
-&nbsp;&nbsp;&nbsp;&nbsp;$ref: '**TS29122_CommonData.yaml#/components/schemas/WebsockNotifConfig**'
+        $ref: ✅TS29122_CommonData.yaml#/components/schemas/WebsockNotifConfig✅'

-1. Copy the bold part of the reference and add it to the `definitions.txt` file.
+1. Copy the part between the checkboxes of the reference and add it to the `definitions.txt` file.
 This step is not needed if the type is already defined in the file.
 2. Look in the `generate.sh` script, between the "<replacements_start>" and "<new_replacement>" tags, to see if "TS29122_CommonData"
    has already been replaced in "TS29222_CAPIF_Discover_Service_API".
 3. If it has not been replaced, add a replacement above the "<new_replacement>" tag by copying and adapting the two rows above the tag.